MicrosoftDocs/globalization/globalization/design/internationalization.md

 -   Does the feature work between two people who do not share the same language or culture?
 For example, an Arabic user successfully sends a meeting request to an English recipient without any garbled content.
 Do you need to make machine translation is available to translate the content?
 -   Does the feature work between two people who are not in the same time zone?
 For example:
-    -   A co-worker in California sends a meeting request to a coworker in New York.
-Both coworkers meet at the correct time even though they are in two different time zones.
+    -   A co-worker in California sends a meeting request to a co-worker in New York.
+Both co-workers meet at the correct time even though they are in two different time zones.
     -   Is latency considered in the scenario?
 What happens if someone doesn’t respond is X amount of time due to time zone differences?

 ### Internet Protocols

--   If your feature processes and displays various internet protocols, does it support non-Latin characters such as www.café.com, <span lang=el>χρήστη@μηχανή.ελ</span>, <span lang=ar dir=rtl>http:// مثال.إختبار</span>, or <span lang=zh-HanS>\\\\公司\\单位\\文件.docx</span.
+-   If your feature processes and displays various internet protocols, does it support non-Latin characters such as www.café.com, χρήστη@μηχανή.ελ, http:// مثال.إختبار, or \\\\公司\\单位\\文件.docx.
     -   Double-encoding is frequently seen when to different components use HTML encoding; instead of “Documents partagés” (Shared Documents) the user sees “Documents partag&\#233;s”.
 The resulting string is not human readable.
     -   Have you considered the entire process flow?
         -   When processing data, host names, URLs/IRIs or UNC paths, or email addresses when is the conversion happening?
 Who is doing the conversion?